black-signature/generator-tsbp_bjt/readme.md

 ## View the application

 Run the below command to start the server and view the application.
+You may ignore this step if a server is already running and you don't want to use this server.

 ```
 $ npm start